Published by the Students of Johns Hopkins since 1896

 “The website lists Shruti Tyagi as the Chair of Student Organizations despite Ms. Tyagi resigning in Fall 2024 (Appendix 5),” Morris wrote.
 “The displayed version of the Constitution says that it was last ratified on April 11th, 2023 despite being titled ‘JHU SGA Constitution November 2023,’ (Appendix 6).”

-As of the date of this article’s publication, the former has been updated, but the latter remains.
+As of the date of this article’s publication, the former has been updated and the latter has not.

-Morris argues that the failure of SGA to publicize sufficient and accurate information about SGA’s meeting times, makeup, policies and work reduces member accountability to the student body.
+Morris continued the petition by arguing that the failure of SGA to publicize sufficient and accurate information about SGA’s meeting times, makeup, policies and work reduces member accountability to the student body.

 “[Non-SGA students] deserve access to this information, and the deprivation at present hampers the ability of those who want to inspect the conduct of incumbent members before voting for them to make informed votes in student elections,” he wrote.